dabernado/based-minigrep/README.md

 # based-minigrep
 based-minigrep is my implementation of the 'minigrep' coding challenge in the Rust book, but with a few key differences:

+- Can search for multiple words in a file at once via multithreading
 - Uses "match" in environment argument parsing, in order to send error messages when there are not enough arguments AND too many
 - Uses the newer, simpler "fs::read_to_string" function over using "File::open", etc.
 - Implements the "case_sensitive" environment variable as a flag passed to the program (as "-c", passed as the last argument to the program)